 Those people want to buy your stuff while they browse their favorite websites, watch a YouTube video, check their Gmail account, and use apps on their mobile phones.

-In this post, we’ll talk about why you should use the Google Display Network, how the GDN is different from (and costs less than) the Search Network, and how display ads use different ad formats and targeting options to reach everyone from top-of-funnel browsers to bottom-of-funnel buyers (remarketing display ads).
+In this post, we’ll talk about why you should use the Google Display Network, how the GDN is different from (and costs less than) the Search Network, and how display ads strategy uses different ad formats and targeting options to reach everyone from top-of-funnel browsers to bottom-of-funnel buyers (remarketing display ads).

 The GDN is a yeehaw thing, not a yikes sort of thing.